Hadiasemi/Calpoly-classes/README.md

 ```

 ## Usage:
-Please choose between csc, cpe, data, stat, math to go printed table of your classes.
+Please choose between csc, cpe, data, stat, math to get the printed table of your classes on the terminal.

 ```bash
 usage: ./class [csc | cpe | data | stat | math]